 Memphis Artist Inspires Community Action

-Arts and culture is an essential element of what makes places and communities healthy, equitable, connected, and vibrant.
+Arts and culture are essential elements of what makes places and communities healthy, equitable, connected, and vibrant.
 This spring, the APA Arts & Planning Interest Group worked to raise awareness and participation in the 2021 member leadership elections.
 We are always looking for ways that Arts & Planning can present parallel ideas within APA's structure that echo important, useful information to planners.
 The visual campaign focused on APA's Divisions, Chapters, and the Student Representatives Council.

 Memphis artist Carl E. Moore